getgrav/grav-plugin-shortcode-core/README.md

 * `active_admin: true|false` toggles if shortcodes will be processed in the admin plugin
 * `parser: wordpress|regex|regular` let's you configure the parser to use.
 * `load_fontawesome: true|false` toggles if the fontawesome icon library should be loaded or not

+> NOTE: In previous versions the `wordpress` parser was preferred.
+However with version `2.4.0`, the `regex` parser is now default.
+If you have saved configuration, you should manually change this to `regex` or you may receive errors or bad output.

 ## Configuration Modifications